Sign Up for a Free Webinar on Improving Attendance in Pre-Kindergarten and Kindergarten

 - Provide guidance on selecting and implementing research-based strategies to improve attendance in pre-kindergarten and kindergarten

-Register now for Go-Learn-Grow: A New Toolkit for Improving Attendance in Pre-kindergarten and Kindergarten.
-Participants will learn about the toolkit that includes fact sheets for district and school leaders as well as user-friendly materials that can be used with parents and families.
+View the webinar for Go-Learn-Grow: A New Toolkit for Improving Attendance in Pre-kindergarten and Kindergarten.
+Participants learned about the toolkit that includes fact sheets for district and school leaders as well as user-friendly materials that can be used with parents and families.

 Superintendents and assistant superintendents, state and local education agencies, early childhood providers, principals, teachers, school counselors, and many other educators will find this webinar useful in their work.